Ki-Woong95/Ki-Woong95.github.io/_portfolio/portfolio-1.md

 1. Whisper_fintune_language(Hausa, Chichewa, Amharic, Urdu, Yoruba).py
 2. run.py

-Since providing the source code for the entire training process was restricted, I implemented my own version of the code which follows the overall procedures that were provided in the `stagecoach` repo from the XRI Global.
-The following code was used for fine-tuning Whisper on Yoruba dataset.
-The result of the training was reported to `WandB`.
+Since providing the source code for the entire training process was restricted, I implemented my own version of the code which follows the overall procedures that were provided in the `stagecoach` repo from XRI Global.
+The following code was used for fine-tuning Whisper on the Yoruba dataset.
+The result of the training was reported to `WandB` (https://wandb.ai/site)/.

 **Libraries and Tools used in the process**
 - `transformers`:  Whisper model and tokenizer handling